Wild Hogs: Motorcycles

 Many of the motorcycles used by the Del Fuego gang were customized choppers.
 The motorcycle used by Jack featured the logo for Orange County Choppers, run by Paul Teutul Sr. with design work by Paul Teutul Jr. Both Teutuls make cameo appearances in the film.

-Tim Allen, a noted automotive designer and hobbyist, gave input to the design of his motorcycle.
+Tim Allen, an automotive collector, gave input to the design of his motorcycle.
 Of the bikes used in the film by the four main characters, his is the most customized model.

 Production

 Producer Brian Robbins believed casting was essential to the success of the film, and emphasized the importance of working with movie stars.
 Robbins praised Disney for trusting in four older, experienced, but more expensive actors, and said "A lot of studios today are afraid to take those chances of hiring.
 Disney wasn't afraid, and it paid off."

 Although the story is set in Ohio and other locations, with the exception of the final scene in southern California, it was filmed in New Mexico.
 The opening scenes in Cincinnati were filmed in and around Albuquerque.
 The ending showdown scenes in Madrid, New Mexico, are that of the real town of Madrid, New Mexico, with many of its local townspeople used as extras in June 2006.